-Whiteface Mtn. is located in the high peaks region of the Adirondacks and contains approximately 1,020 acres of suitable Bicknell's thrush breeding habitat, with approximately 27 acres of suitable habitat within the proposed Tree Island Pod expansion area.
+Whiteface Mtn. is located in the high peaks region of the Adirondacks and contains approximately 1,020 acres of suitable Bicknell's thrush breeding habitat, with approximately 27 acres of potential habitat within the proposed Tree Island Pod expansion area.
 Elevations in the high peaks region range from 1,000 - 5,300 ft.
 The study site is characterized by spruce-fir forest at high elevations and transitions into a mix of softwood and hardwood species including paper birch and red maple (Acer rubrum) at low elevations.
+It is important to note that delineation of habitat for Bicknell's thrush is difficult, even when conducted by experts in the field.
+For that reason, any estimate of the area that may be used by Bicknell's thrush on Whiteface Mt. is by no means meant to be absolute and represents an estimate of potential habitat only.